Antioch Missionary Baptist Church: Jesus Saves Signage

 It is difficult to miss seeing the JESUS SAVES signage at Antioch Missionary Baptist Church.
-It is situated at the top of a tall tower on the large beautiful brick church in downtown Houston.
+The sign is at the top of a tall tower on the large beautiful brick church in downtown Houston.
 At night the neon JESUS SAVES sign is even more prominent against darkened skies.

-Of course when this house of worship was first built in the years 1875 to 1879 all of those tall surrounding buildings did not yet exist.
-The initial church building was also not as large as it is today.
+Of course, when this house of worship was first built in the years 1875 to 1879, all of those tall surrounding buildings did not yet exist.
+The original church building was also not as large as it is today.

-The Emancipation Proclamation signed by President Abraham Lincoln officially freed slaves.
-But it was over two years later that slaves in Texas learned that they were liberated.
+The Emancipation Proclamation, signed by President Abraham Lincoln, officially freed slaves.
+But it was over two years later that slaves in Texas learned that they were free.
 You can learn the reasons for this in the Juneteenth Meaning & Charles Criner Art Posters post that I have authored.

 “Antioch Missionary Baptist Church